 CPPs are among the most widely purchased insurance policies in the United States.
 By combining two of the most popular coverages in a straightforward way, they provide value for the customer and the insurance companies that underwrite the policies, which translates to better rates.

 Similar to the business owners policy (BOP), the CPP follows general policy forms provided by the Insurance Services Office (sometimes referred to as the ISO commercial package policy).
 Unlike the BOP, the CPP is used to insure larger and frequently higher-risk businesses.
-These are the gold standard coverage forms in the industry; the only difference is that they are packaged together in a single policy
+These are the gold standard coverage forms in the industry; the only difference is that they are packaged together in a single policy.

-It is considerably more customizable to your business and is a popular policy for companies of all sizes that need more from their insurance policy.
+The CPP is considerably more customizable to your business and is a popular policy for companies of all sizes that need more from their insurance policy.

 Here are the commercial package policy components: